Type of Infection: Bacterial Trichomonas vaginalis

 Prevalence: Trichomoniasis is the most common curable STD in young, sexually active women.
-An estimated 5 million new cases occur each year in women and men.
+An estimated 7.4 million new cases occur each year in women and men.
+Even though women are most affected, men can become infected and pass the infection to women or their partner through sexual contact.

 Transmission: Trichomoniasis is spread through sexual contact.
 Trichomania can also survive on infected objects such as washcloths, and could possibly be transmitted by sharing those objects.